modzy/grpc-tensorflow-object-detection/README.md

-# gRPC Packaged Basic Image Classification
+# gRPC Tensorflow Object Detection

 ## About this Repository